seashell/agent/README.md

 ## Roadmap
-- [ ] Website
 - [ ] Code coverage

 ## License
-Seashell is released under the Apache 2.0 license.
+The Seashell Agent is released under the Apache 2.0 license.
 See LICENSE.txt